BJNSTNKVC/js-str-helper/README.md

 #### plural

-The plural method converts a singular word string to its plural form.
-This function supports any of the languages support by Laravel's pluralizer:
+The `plural` method converts a singular word string to its plural form.

 ```js
 Str.of('car').plural();